-The recent global outbreak and spread of the respiratory illness caused by a coronavirus strain known as COVID-19, which was reported to have surfaced in December 2019, has caused, and is likely to continue to cause an additional slowdown in the global economy, as is evidenced by the recent declines in investments, exports and industrial production.
+The recent global outbreak and spread of the disease caused by the severe acute respiratory syndrome coronavirus 2 known as COVID-19, which was reported to have surfaced in December 2019, has caused, and is likely to continue to cause an additional slowdown in the global economy, as is evidenced by the recent declines in investments, exports and industrial production.
 In March 2020, the International Monetary Fund officially declared that the global economy has entered into a recession, as a result of the spread of COVID-19.
 The global spread of COVID-19 has created, and is likely to continue to create, significant volatility and uncertainty and economic disruption.
 In addition, volatility in the domestic politics of major markets may lead to changes in the institutional framework of the international economy.
 For further information, see "- Our business operations and future growth have been, and may continue to be, negatively impacted on account of the COVID-19 pandemic."